 10. Write original music for solo piano.

 Bonus.
 Read and explore the history of jazz prior to heading to jazz school.

 If I can help you call me.

-Conclusion #3 It’s hard to play freely when your head is in a book.
+Jamie’s 1st conclusion, it’s hard to play freely when your head is in a book.

 So many students are seeking the "secret", the secret that sends them to the front of the line.

 Alas, there is more than one secret.
 And they are all hiding in plain sight.

 1. Practice technique with a metronome.

 2. Master theory appropriate to your level, including harmony.

 3. Read music history, knowing the repertoire and the historical context from whence it comes.